The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

 “Cold brew” is misleading

-Aside from making sublime espresso and exquisitely textured milk foam, the Z10 also produces pretty darn amazing cold brew.
+Aside from making sublime espresso and exquisitely textured milk foam, the Z10 is one of the best cold brew coffee makers around.
 Thanks to Jura’s Cold Extraction Process, espresso can be brewed at lower temperatures, resulting in a creamy and delicious cold brew crossover.

 Tons of adjustable settings

-DeLonghi Eletta Explore: Best Espresso Machine for Cold Foam
+DeLonghi Eletta Explore: Best Super Automatic Espresso Machine for Cold Foam

 DeLonghi Eletta Explore